Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-Usage Description: Can only be used with regular columns, selection, or projection functions; cannot be used with aggregation functions.
+Usage Instructions: Can only be used with regular columns, selection (Selection), projection (Projection) functions, and cannot be used with aggregation (Aggregation) functions.

 PI